-- Meric Selbes, James Amburgey, Tanju Karanfil, Erik Rosenfeldt
+- Meric Selbes, Jess Brown, James Amburgey, and Tanju Karanfil

-Objective (iii): The monitored BAF reduced DOC and DON by 3–36% with higher reductions observed at warmer temperatures.
+Objective (ii): The monitored BAFs reduced DOC and DON by 3–36% with higher reductions observed at warmer temperatures.
 Consequently, higher reductions in DBP precursors were observed during summer months.
-Phosphate-amendment had some effect on the BAF performance.
-Phosphate-amendment enhanced the microbial activity during phosphorous-limiting months, which resulted in ~5% greater reduction in trihalomethanes and haloacetic acids precursors than conventional BAFs effluent.
+Phosphate-amendment had some effect on water quality parameters and DBP’s precursors.
+Phosphate-amendment enhanced the microbial activity during phosphorous limiting months which resulted in ~5% greater reduction in trihalomethanes and haloacetic acids precursors than conventional BAFs effluent.

 For more information, please contact the author at firstname.lastname@example.org.